 It’s typical for clients to email IT support for help because they don’t have a good understanding of what the problem is – only that the tech isn’t working the way they expect it to.
 This can lead to support emails that are unclear or not specific about the situation at hand.
 It’s best to respond and restate the problem and ask if that is what’s going on.
 You can seek further information by asking for screenshots or if there’s any text coming up in dialogue boxes, for example.

 Once you have clarified the exact challenge the client is facing spend time formulating a clear and useful response.
 Include numbered, step by step instructions on how to resolve the stated issue.
 Keep your paragraphs short and use common-use terms instead of technical jargon.
 You may be able to create a series of screenshot images to visually walk a client through a situation.
 You might also be able to put together a couple of guides that can be sent as a response to common enquiries.

 It’s very important to offer reliable response times to client questions.
 If an IT support query is raised it must be addressed promptly, because delays can cost your client money.
 You may like to offer responses during business hours only, or you may be able to offer round-the-clock, near-immediate response times.

 If possible, try to allocate engineers or case managers to individual businesses.
 Particularly if they are smaller clients.
 This will help ensure continuity of service, reduce frustration from explaining the same issue repeatedly, and will build the support team’s in-depth familiarity with both personalities and software/hardware setups.

 About Mustard IT, your IT support partner

-Mustard IT provide the design, build, and installation of secure IT servers and networks, provide round-the-clock IT support for small and medium businesses.
-Our trusted team are experienced and able to explain complex issues to you in a language you’ll understand.
+Mustard IT provides the design and installation of secure IT servers and networks as well as round-the-clock IT support for small and medium businesses.
+Our trusted IT relocation experts are experienced and able to explain complex issues to you in a language you’ll understand.
 Contact us today to find out how we can help you.